carsondarrow/lis4331/README.md

 5. [A5 README.md](a5/README.md "My A5 README.md file")
-    - Develop sever-side validation of a form in php
+    - Main screen with app title and list of articles
-    - Develops a form that adds data into a database
+    - DMust find and use your own RSS feed
-    - Skillet 13: Sphere Volume Calculator
+    - Skillet 13:
-    - Skillset 14: PHP Simple Calculator
+    - Skillset 14:
-    - Skillset 15: PHP Write/Read Files
+    - Skillset 15:

 6. [P1 README.md](p1/README.md "My p1 README.md file")